RuslanKurtianyk/spy-game/README.md

 3. Install all depepndencies
 4. Run `npm run start` from root folder to run UI and backend
-5. Run start commands from `server` or `client` folders to run UI and backedn separately
+5. Run start commands from `server` or `client` folders to run UI and backend separately